LipSurf/plugins/chrome-extension/README.md

 TODO
 ===
 v1.0
+*getCmdForUserInput -> getCmdsForUserInput -- greedy matching, sort commands by length then return array of commands to be executed in order ['down', 'down', 'down', 'down'] how to cancel the delay when new commands come in?
+  -- cancel by command's getCmdsForUserInput result array position
+* Live text coming in should queue up nicely on the page with a timeout -- instead of continually getting replaced?
 * Commands getting executed twice (new tab)
 * Tutorial Page
 -- auto reload tabs when plugin is first installed